 There are now several years since WordPress was considered a blog platform only.
 Today, it’s a full blown CMS and perfectly capable of powering corporate web sites.
 Here I provide you with 5 non-technical reasons why WordPress is well fit for a corporate CMS.
 Continue reading

 I always run the latest LTS version of Ubuntu on all my servers.
-Currently the latest LTS is 12.04 which comes with Nginx version 1.1.19.
-As of August 2013, the latest stable version of Nginx is 1.4.2.
-So how do you get an updated, current version of without resorting to having to maintain the packages yourself?
-Luckily, the Nginx team have their own Ubuntu apt repository.
+Currently the latest LTS is 14.04 which comes with PHP version 5.5, but as of November 2014, the latest stable version is 5.6.
+So how do you get an updated, current version of PHP without resorting to having to maintain the packages yourself?
+The answer is in PPA.
 Continue reading